multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 }
 ```

-- `ReturnsResult`
+### `ReturnsResult`

-    - returns the original type from the function signature.
+Returns: the original type from the function signature.
 The exact original type is extracted from the return type of the corresponding function from the proxy.

 ```rust title=interact.rs
 async fn quorum_reached(&mut self, action_id: usize) -> bool {